edkrueger/eco395m/syllabus.md

 Here is a non-exhaustive list of resources that I recommend and will suggest readings from in class:
 * _Unix for the Beginning Mage_ by Joe Topjian (Freely available online.)
 * _git - the simple guide_ by Roger Dudler (Freely available here: https://rogerdudler.github.io/git-guide/)
-* _Think Python : How to Think Like a Computer Scientist_ By Downey, Allen B. (Get the 2nd edition.
-The 1st edition is written for Python 2, which is rather unlike Python 3)
+* _Think Python : How to Think Like a Computer Scientist_ By Downey, Allen B. (Get the 2nd or 3rd edition.
+The 1st edition is written for Python 2, which is rather unlike Python 3.
+I'll be using the 2nd edition.)
-* _Effective Pandas_ by Matt Harrison
+* _Effective Pandas_ by Matt Harrison (I'll be using the 1st edition, but the 2nd edition will suffice as well.)
 * _Practical SQL: A Beginner's Guide to Storytelling with Data_ by DeBarros, Anthony (You may use either the 1st or 2nd edition.
 The 2nd edition covers some material I will cover that the 1st edition does not.
-I'll post one version of the suggested readings for each edition.)
+I'll be using the 2nd edition.)

 Other resources that I recommend: